 An international non-profit association named "European Union Forum of Judges for the Environment" is established.

-The registered office of the Association is at the Cour d’arbitrage de Belgique, place Royale 7, 1000 Bruxelles.
+The registered office of the Association is in the Brussels-Capital Region at the Constitutional Court, Place Royale 7, 1000 Brussels, Belgium.

 The purpose of the Association is to promote, in the perspective of sustainable development, the implementation of National, European and international Environmental Law.

 - share experience on judicial training in environmental law